tomyaacov/BPpyEvaluation/README.md

 ### Available

-During the review process, the artifact is available at [https://anonymous.4open.science/r/BPpyEvaluation-85EC](https://anonymous.4open.science/r/BPpyEvaluation-85EC).
+During the review process, the artifact is available at [https://figshare.com/s/6635a52bad0d1a2781e8](https://figshare.com/s/6635a52bad0d1a2781e8).
-Once reviewing process is over it can be published under a Creative Commons license.
+It can be published under a Creative Commons license.

 ### Functional and Reusable